Gpriznar/FishingApp/README.md

 **Previous Fish**
 <img src="=Images/Previous.png"/>

 <p> On this component the user can see a list of all their previous catches including the geolocation data and time of catch.
 Clicking on the globe icon will open a new tab that shows the exact coordinates of your catch including a satellite image.
 The red X icon will delete that catch from your Previous Fish list.</p>

 **Weather**
 <img src="=Images/Weather.png"/>

-The Weather component calls an API using your zipcode to give you a three day forecast of weather conditions that might affect your fishing trip.</p>
+<p>The Weather component calls an API using your zipcode to give you a three day forecast of weather conditions that might affect your fishing trip.</p>

 **Map**
 <img src="=Images/Map.png"/>

-This map component uses Uber's React Map in order to display all of your catches on an interactive map.
-Zoom, scroll and traverse the globe as you see a visual representation of your hardwork!
+<p>This map component uses Uber's React Map in order to display all of your catches on an interactive map.
+Zoom, scroll and traverse the globe as you see a visual representation of your hardwork!</p>

 **Mobile Responsiveness**

-It's safe to assume most fisherman won't be bringing their laptops on their excusions so this application would be best suited for a mobile device, however, responsiveness is not perfect in this iteration.
-I would most likely rewrite the application using React Native if I revisit this project.
+<p>It's safe to assume most fisherman won't be bringing their laptops on their excusions so this application would be best suited for a mobile device, however, responsiveness is not perfect in this iteration.
+I would most likely rewrite the application using React Native if I revisit this project.</p>